U.S. Route 10 in Wisconsin: History

-Prior to 1926, what is now US 10 was State Trunk Highway 18.
-However, WIS 18 initially (in 1917) only ran from Humbird, near where US 10 and US 12 (then WIS 12) cross, east to Manitowoc.
+Before 1926, what is now US 10 was State Trunk Highway 18.
+But WIS 18 initially (in 1917) ran only from Humbird, near where US 10 and US 12 (then WIS 12) cross, east to Manitowoc.
 State Trunk Highway 34 ran from Prescott to WIS 37 in Mondovi.
 The route between Mondovi and Humbird was not numbered until the early 1920s, when WIS 18 was extended west from Humbird past Mondovi to Prescott, eliminating WIS 34.

-When US 10 was designated in late 1926, it ran along US 12 from Minnesota east to Humbird, splitting there to run to Manitowoc.
-The piece of former WIS 18 west of Humbird became WIS 34, as the number 18 conflicted with US 18.
+When US 10 was designated in 1926, it ran along US 12 from Minnesota east to Humbird, splitting there to run to Manitowoc.
+The part of former WIS 18 west of Humbird became WIS 34, as the number 18 conflicted with US 18.
 In 1934, WIS 34 disappeared again, as US 10 was separated from the US 12 concurrency to run along it.

-At their spring meeting in 2015, the American Association of State Highway and Transportation Officials committee extended US 10 to include the route of SS Badger between Ludington and Manitowoc.
+At its spring 2015 meeting, the American Association of State Highway and Transportation Officials committee extended US 10 to include the route of SS Badger between Ludington and Manitowoc.